raejkhan96/Python_AStar_Visualizer/README.md

 # Python_AStar_Visualizer
-A visualizer for the A star algortihm using Python and Pygame
+A visualizer for the A star algorithm using Python and Pygame